 Making beef jerky is a topic I have heard discussed many times.
-It’s surprising how many of my husband’s friends have a favourite way to prepare their meat.
+It’s surprising how many ways there are to prepare the meat.
 It’s never just a matter of placing the meat in a food dehydrator, there are marinades or spices to add… and then there’s always the question of texture.
 Do you make chewy, soft or crunchy jerky?

 Naturally, you can prepare more than Beef Jerky in a food dehydrator.
-I have also used this dehydrator to make my Beetroot Chips and many other products over the years and found that it captures the flavour and nutrition of everything I’ve put into it.
+I have also used this dehydrator to make my Beetroot Chips and many other products over the years and found that it captures the flavor of everything I’ve put into it.